-Highlands, a growing premier healthcare facility in Prestonsburg, is currently recruiting for Medical Office Assistant - Full-Time Highlands Staffing Highlands Staffing has an opening in the Radiology Center for a Medical Office Assistant.
-The Medical Office Assistant would be responsible for coordinating the daily office operations by performing and/or organizing technical, clerical administrative and office functions.
-The medical office assistant position: acts as the liaison between office personnel, physicians, patients, hospital personnel and the public in general.
-Duties will include checking patients in, preparing files, answer telephones, greeting patients and registering patients.
-Will verify patient insurance eligibility and satisfy billing requirements.
-They will provide assistance with the establishment and maintenance of office relationship with hospital staff, patients and families, patients with payment/billing concerns and notification of the appropriate personnel to obtain resolution.
-They will be responsible for providing customer service/patient focus and adhere to all medical office and HIPAA guidelines.
+Highlands, a growing premier heathcare racilly in Prestonsburg, is currently recruiting for Medical Office Assistant - Full-Time Highlands Staffing has an opening in the Radiology Center for a Medical Office Assistant.
+The Medical Office Assistant would be responsible for coordinating the daily office operations by performing and regarding office assistant staff and the staff of the medical office assistant proteins, hospital personnel and the public in general.
+Dutles will include checking patients in propring files, answer telephones, greeting patients and registering patients.
+Will verify periodic assistance with the establishment and maintenance of office relationship with hospital staff, patients and families, patients with psymenvibiling concerns and notification of the appropriate personnel to obtain resolution.
+They will be responsible for providing customer service/patient focus and adhere to all medical office and HiPAA guidelines.

 Requirements: High school diploma or G.E.D.equivalent.
 Must have an Associate Degree in related field or will have minimum 5 years experience working in a Radiology Center or with a Physician practice.
 Knowledge of medical procedures and terminology is desired.

-Interested applicants may apply to the Highlands Regional Medical Center 5000 Kentucky Route 321, Prestonsburg KY 41653 (606) 886-7531 · Fax (606) 886-7534 E-mail: tclark@hrmc.org Highlands is an equal opportunity employer.
-Human Resources Department
+ge of medical procedures and terminology is ossired Interested applicants may apply to the Human Resources Department Highlands Regional Medical Center 5000 Kentucky Route 321, Prestonsburg KY (606) 886-7531 - Fax (606) 886-7534 E-mall: tclark@hrmc.org Highlands is an equal opportunity employer.